 Itchy, irritated spots on your dog’s skin are called hot spots.
 Hot spots (otherwise known as acute moist dermatitis) are inflamed, infected areas of your dog’s skin caused by excessive licking, scratching, flea infestation, allergies, or tangled and matted fur.
+There are home remedies for hot spots on dogs that will help soothe the itching, just use Aloe Vera!

 Hot spot symptoms are characterized by redness, oozing, itchiness, and hair loss.
 While not a serious condition, hot spots are uncomfortable for your dog and may be a recurring issue based on your dog’s activities, diet, and fur.